-Much to my initial surprise, school buses do exist and make billions of trip every year.
-And sometime, they are used for various school activities.
+Much to my initial surprise, school buses do exist and make billions of trips every year.
+And sometimes, they are used for various school activities.

 Over spring break, Mark’s daycare planned a special week of fun, including the dreaded “let’s pretend we are at the beach” day.
 Two field trips were also scheduled for pre-schoolers: one at the Aviation and Space Museum and one at the Experimental Farm.
 If you ask me, I think you have to be insane to volunteer to take a bunch of preschoolers for a day out at the museum but hey, I happily paid $15 to let Mark join the fun.
 Of course, he was excited to go to a museum (although I suspect he would have been happier to hit all the worship places in Ottawa…).
 “And you’re going to take the yellow school bus!”
 I added, already expecting a full report on the experience.

 On the other hand, what I cannot picture is kids riding the school bus.
 It feels… weird.
 To me, this is a true North American paradox.
 If you drive your own car, you have to strap your precious snowflake in bulky death-proof age-appropriate devices—rear-facing car seats, forward-facing car seats, booster seats.
-But you can totally let your child ride a giant bus without seat belts, driven by a stranger who works part time as a bus driver, part time as a Tim Hortons employee and probably smokes pot to carry both duties days after days, kind of like Otto, the school bus driver in The Simpsons.
+But you can totally let your child ride a giant bus without seat belts, driven by a stranger who works part-time as a bus driver, part-time as a Tim Hortons employee and probably smokes pot to carry both duties day after day, kind of like Otto, the school bus driver in The Simpsons.

 Maybe I’ll volunteer for the next field trip, just for peace of mind… and mostly for the experience.